minprog/pyprog/opdrachten/week6/virus/venglish.md

 ### Testing

-* Check if the `mutate` function always changes the virus.
+* Check whether `mutate` always changes the virus.
 For example, you could create a large number (1000) viruses and mutate them.
 Is every virus different after the mutation?

 * Check whether the length of the virus always remains the same after mutation.

 * New test strategy: also look at the **edge cases** for this type of function.
 What happens when `mutate` is called with an empty string?
 Test this property as well.
-(An emtpy string is not really a virus of course, but at least you do not want an empty string to contain virus elements after mutating!)
+(An emtpy string is not really a virus of course, but at the very least you do not want this function to convert an empty string to a string contain virus elements after mutating!)

+## Intermezzo: time steps

+Biological behaviour is generally chaotic.
+There is not a single point in time that cells in an organism suddenly die off.
+There is not a clock-like regularity in reproduction of cells.
+That is where we will take shortcuts in doing simulations: we define a simulation in terms of "time steps" where everything happens in a certain order.
+We will come back to this, but first let us define some more elementary things that can happen during the simulation.

 ## Step 3: Die off

-In the previous two steps, we worked with individual viruses.
-We have represented it as a string.
-For our simulation we will be working with a large amount of viruses.
+In the previous two steps, we worked with individual viruses, and we have represented these as strings.
+For the simulation we will be working with a large number of virus particles: a population.
 To represent such a population we can make a **list** of viruses.
-That could look like this:
+It could look like the following:

     ['ACTG', 'AGAA', 'ACCG', 'GTCA']

-We will now continue to work with this structure.
+We will now continue to work with full populations.

 Virus particles can die.
-They don't all die at once, but every time step every virus has a chance to die.
+They do not die all at once, but every step in time, every virus has a certain chance to die.
 With the following function we are going to simulate this event.

 ### Hints

 * Write a function `kill(viruses, mortality_prob)`.

-    * This function accepts the `viruses` argument, which is a list of virus genomes.
+    * This function accepts an argument `viruses`, which is a population of viruses.

-    * And an argument `mortality_prob`, a float between 0 and 1 (inclusive) that represents the probability of death per virus particle.
+    * And an argument `mortality_prob`, a `float` between 0 and 1 (inclusive) that represents the probability of death per virus particle.

 * The function should return a **new** list containing the virus genomes that survived.

 * Note: each virus genome has an independent chance of dying.
-So with a `mortality_prob` of 0.2 on average 80% of the virus population survives, but this can certainly fluctuate at a time!
+So with a `mortality_prob` of 0.2 on average 80% of the virus population survives, but this can certainly fluctuate!

-* You are allowed to use **one line of code** here, so use a list comprehension!
+* You are allowed to use just **one line of code** here, so use a list comprehension.

 ### Testing

-* Consider how many viruses should be left on average after this feature.
-Note that there is a lot of randomness in this feature, so don't be surprised if it's a little bit above or below it.
-Test that property.
+* Because the function is random, consider how many viruses should be left, on average, each time you call the function.
+Test if that is the case for calling the function 100 times with a random virus population.
+Because of the randomness, the result will never be exact; so leave some room.

-* Don't just test your function with values ​​in the middle, but also look for the edge cases.
-Is what happens if I set the chance of death to 0 or 1?
+* Don't just test your function with "realistic" values, but also look for the edge cases.
+What happens when you set the chance of death to 0 or 1?

 ## Step 4: Reproduction

 A virus has a chance to propagate at any time step in the simulation.
 When a virus reproduces, the child has exactly the same DNA string as the parent.
-There is a chance that a mutation will occur: then one base pair is different.
+There is a chance that a mutation will occur: in that case one base pair is different.

 * For reproduction, write a function `reproduce(viruses, mutation_prob, reproduction_prob)`.